RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Supported-Languages.md

 Different languages can be set from the `airgeddon`'s options and language menu.
 If you wish to use airgeddon but written in your language, contact airgeddon's staff following the [contributing] instructions to get things done.

-`airgeddon` is currently available in:
+`airgeddon` is currently available on the following languages (alphabetically sorted):

 - ![Arabic][Arabic] Arabic
 - ![Catalan][Catalan] Catalan